The cybersecurity threat landscape

 Sociopolitical drivers of change

-• U.S. - China competition for technological and geopolitical dominance
+• U.S.-China rivalry for technological and geopolitical dominance

 • Expansion of the military-industrial complex (collusion between Western governments and the dominant media companies)